 Parents can make sure you have fun while helping you stay safe online.

-Most of our pupils have their own iPods, iPads, Android Tablets or other devices.
+Most of our pupils have their own iPads, mobile phones or other devices.
 This means they also have access to the internet including social networks, text and video chat.

 It can be more difficult for parents to monitor use of internet enabled devices such as iPods and tablet computers that can be easily carried from one room to another.